Case Barlow Gardens

 When Emma Karla sees a beautiful rose, she likes to save it.
 By taking a cutting and rooting the prize specimen, she has a garden collection of her favorites.
 When Emma and her daughter, Diane Dulzer, saw the Harrison Rose blooming at the CBF, Emma knew it was special.
 Research showed that the rose was brought to New York City from Scotland, and then carried across the country with pioneers.
 A favorite rose of many, it is also known as the Yellow Rose of Texas.

-For his Eagle Scout project, Miles VanBlarcum established an apple orchard at Case Barlow Farm in 2013.
-Five varieties of apple trees were selected being well suited for the farm’s soils and climate and will require easy care.
+For his Eagle Scout project, Miles VanBlarcum established an apple orchard at Case-Barlow Farm in 2013.
+Five varieties of apple trees were selected being well suited for the farm’s soils and climate and will require easy careSeveral of his fellow scouts from BSA Troop 321 and friends from Western Reserve Academy joined Miles to cut away the sod, dig appropriate holes, place the bare root trees, backfill with soil, and water thoroughly.

 Years ago, as a young student in Hudson Montessori School, Miles had worked in the gardens of the farm for community service and as part of the micro-economy of the middle school called “North House Specialties”.